sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L12_Deployments_using_Azure_Bicep_templates.md

 1. Validate the message in the **Permit popup** window, and confirm by clicking **Permit**.

 1. This sets off the Deploy Stage.
 Wait for this to complete successfully.
+The pipeline can take around 6 minutes to complete.

 1. Wait for the deployment to finish and review the results.